sagi-z/CanvasCV/about.md

 What is it?
 ----------
-* A non intrusive simple GUI system for OpenCV, based on OpenCV.
+* A non intrusive, simple and extendable OpenCV GUI system, based on OpenCV.
 * Enables a user interface with interactive GUI without any external GUI toolkit dependencies.
-* Get geomertical user selections with shapes.
+* Get geomertical user selections and landmark configuration with shapes.
 * Use simple widgets to interact with the user.

 What makes it unique?
 --------------------
-* Easily extendable - create your own Shapes, Widgets and Themes and share them with others here if you want.
+* Easily extendable - create your own Shapes, Widgets and Themes and share them with others (i.e. on GitHub) if you want.
 * The X/Y coordination system is the same as the OpenCV coordination system.
-This way, if you detect someting at a position, you can start showing some Text at that exact postion, Or if you want the user to mark someting on the image, you get back the exact coordinates.
+This way, if you detect someting at a position, you can start showing some Text at that exact postion, or if you want the user to mark someting on the image, you get back the usable coordinates from the shape.
 * No external dependencies - **your code is compatible to all OpenCV environments**.
+* Fully documented with examples and tutorials.

 ## Supported Shapes, Widgets and capabilities